FAQ

 Do You Offer Payment Plans?

-At the time of registration, a minimum of $1,000 deposit is due.
+At the time of registration, a minimum of $2,000 deposit is due.
 You may make equal monthly payments for the remainder due up until 60 days prior to the retreat start date.
 Full payment is due 60 days prior to retreat start date.

 What Is Your Refund Policy?

 We recommend you protect yourself financially regarding COVID-related cancellations: Depending on circumstances, if you have to cancel due to COVID, you may file a claim with your travel insurance provider for reimbursement.
 (Please select an insurance provider that covers COVID-related claims.)
-If a retreat is canceled due to border closing, we will issue a full refund.
+If a program is canceled due to border closing, we will issue a full refund.
 We will provide you with a receipt and notice of cancellation for your insurance claim.